wallstersson/ukth-appinn-containerapps-orderapi/solution4.md

             name: 'httpscalingrule'
 ```

-We are configuring the QueueReader App to scale from 0 to 5 replicas and HTTP API to scale from 1 to 10 replicas.
+We are configuring the _Queue Reader_ app to scale from 0 to 5 replicas and _HTTP API_ to scale from 1 to 10 replicas.
 Also note the additional Container Apps _dashboardapp_ and _dashboardapi_  that are part of this template.
 They are used for observability and will visualize current order count in the queue and number of orders in our store.

 ### Deploy updated Bicep template
 One additional time, we'll now deploy the new configuration with scaling configured.
 We will also add a simple dashboard for monitoring the messages flow.